wtdwysid/nogangcolors/README.md

-# No Gang Colors: Guide
+# No Gang Colors: About

 This repository houses an archival website presenting music compositions by No Gang Colors.
 It is code and data organized to display No Gang Colors's discographic works and mixtape series.